JSpeedie/cmp-tree/README.md

     * How might you handle error reporting in your Rust program?
     * How do you add tests to your project in Rust?
     * How do you write multithreaded code in Rust?
+7. How does developing in Python compare to limited and simple languages like Bash?
+How does it compare to involved and robust languages like C, C++ and Rust?

 If you came here looking only for an executable that will allow you to compare all the files in two directory trees, then simply build the Rust version of